CS 315: Automata Theory

 Strive for elegance.

-Those who have taken my courses before know that I am a big fan of elegant solutions.
+Those who have taken my courses before know that I'm a big fan of elegant solutions.
 This goes for algorithms and programming, but also (and maybe particularly) for theoretical work.
 A presentation of cleanly-written, well-reasoned work is almost half the battle; you will get some credit just for convincing me that you've given the problem careful thought, even if your answer is incomplete in the end.

 Don't procrastinate.